Master of International Human Rights and Humanitarian Law

 - Conflict prevention/management

 - Research and training

-The compulsory and the elective modules consist of both presence and distance-learning elements.
 Lectures and seminars within the presence elements take place in Frankfurt (Oder) based on small-group teaching.
 Students are expected to prepare intensively for such lectures and seminars and carry out follow-up work through distance learning or library activity so as to consolidate the material dealt with in face-to-face teaching.
 The distance-learning elements are presented via an internet platform providing for an interactive study.

-Category 3: Practical experience and thesis
+Practical experience and master thesis

 Students enrolled in the Master’s program complete a period of practical training and experience relevant to the subject matter.
 This internship period is conducted within institution active in the field covered by the Master’s program or with a direct relation to it.
 Students are expected to organise their own internships.
 The Master’s Office provides maximum assistance in arranging internships.